André Seznec

 André Seznec is a French computer scientist.
 He is a senior research director at IRISA/INRIA in Rennes, France.

 He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2013 for contributions to design of branch predictors and cache memory for processor architectures.
 He was named a Fellow of the ACM in 2016.
 He is the 2020 B. Ramakrishna Rau Award recipient “for pioneering contributions to cache design and branch prediction".
+He received the 2025 Eckert-Mauchly award for "pioneering contributions to branch prediction and cache memories".